emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   If <code>true</code>, the server will return an error when the client does not carry the <code>Sec-WebSocket-Protocol</code> field.
- <br/>Note: WeChat applet needs to disable this verification.
+ <br />Note: WeChat applet needs to disable this verification.

 **ws_opts.supported_subprotocols**